Bishop Schuckardt - Were His Holy Orders Valid?

 DOCTRINAL CRITERIA

 Before examining Francis Schuckardt’s episcopal lineage, however, we first need a measuring stick with which to judge the validity/invalidity of his Orders.
-This measuring stick, of course, must be none other than the Church’s own criterion for accepting validly of Orders, and that criterion is “moral certitude.”
+This measuring stick, of course, must be none other than the Church’s own criterion for accepting validity of Orders, and that criterion is “moral certitude.”
 If someone is unable to establish, with moral certitude, the validity of his Orders, then according to moral theology, sacramental theology and Church law, that person must cease to function as a clergyman (except in emergencies, i.e., someone is dying and there is no one else available...)
+And the reason for this is because of the grave danger such a person would pose to both the Church in general and to Church members individually.

 Moral Certitude